Io1207/Io1207/README.md

 - 👋 Hi, I’m @Io1207
-- 👀 I’m interested in coding (obviously), reading
+- 👀 I’m interested in
-- 🌱 I’m currently learning machine learning, DSA
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Please don't try
 - 😄 Pronouns: SHE/HER
-- ⚡ Fun fact: Do you know, on Jupiter you can have multiple solar eclipses at once?
-If you didn't before, now you do!
+- ⚡ Fun fact:

 <!---
 Io1207/Io1207 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.